gislite/webgis-pub/webgis-src/chb6_mapserver-wfs/sec02_wfs-client/section.rst

 ..
-Author: Bu Kun ..
+Author: gislite ..
 Title: Use MapServer as a WFS client

 Use MapServer as the WFS client
 ===============================